-Is based on ISUP between the public communications networks in accordance with Telia Company specifications 8211-A335, 8211-A325 and SIS SS 63 63 93.
+Is based on ISUP between the public communications networks in accordance with Telia Company specifications 8211-A335 [8], 8211-A325 [6] and SIS SS 63 63 93 [15].

+This document is primarily intended for ISUP based networks.
+However, the information in chapter 6 and 7 of this document can also be applied for use in SIP based networks.
+The prefixes and suffixes in the Called Address ISUP field shall be used in the SIP Request URI.
+Most of the information in this document is also part of the Telia Company’s specification 8211-A356 [18].
+The information in this document takes precedence unless otherwise agreed between the parties involved.

 Supported interconnections shall be determined through separate agreements between the operators (together with the parameters that must be sent across the POI).